openmoh/openmohaa/README.md

 ### Client

 The client version of OpenMoHAA is partially implemented and not stable currently.
 The cgame module is partially implemented as well, but is compatible with the original MOH:AA game.
 Credits to **Heavy Metal: F.A.K.K.
-2**'s SDK for the cgame module.
+2**'s SDK for the cgame and fgame module.

 Here is the current working state for each part of the engine: